loonaire/glpiagentdeploy/README.md

 I have some problems with the vbs script:
 - vbs is not installed in Windows 11 by default (this is better for security) so the script will become unusable in the future
-- vbs script need to be edited for each update of GLPI Agent, this script don't need modification and if he need modification this is because the dev team of GLPI Agent change github release name format
+- vbs script need to be edited for each update of GLPI Agent, this script need modification only if you want to use it with GPO or if some critical things are change
-- This script support update, the vbs script doesn't
+- This script support update GLPI Agent, this is not the case of the vbs one
-- For deploy with GPO you just have to edit the default values in the script args, you have nothing else to do
+- For deploy with GPO you just have to edit the default values in the script args and exec the script in your GPO, you have nothing else to do

-### Why not use Winget?

-I don't like winget, it's complicated to give install parameter and until few month GLPI Agent was not available in it.
-Winget is also not available on all computer so it's better to not use it, i have also the advantage to get old versions from github (this is un idea for update this script later)
+### Winget

+GLPI Agent is now is winget repo and i have had this option in the script

 ## How to use